SadiaPikachu/LM35-Proteous/README.md

 # Components Used:

+## 1.LM35:
-## 1.LM35: A temperature sensor used to measure temperature in degrees Celsius.
+A temperature sensor used to measure temperature in degrees Celsius.

-2.Arduino UNO(SIMULINO UNO): A microcontroller board used for controlling the simulation and reading the sensor data.
+## 2.Arduino UNO(SIMULINO UNO):
+A microcontroller board used for controlling the simulation and reading the sensor data.

+## 3.16x2 LCD(lM017L):
-3.16x2 LCD(lM017L): A Liquid Crystal Display (LCD) that shows the temperature and status.
+A Liquid Crystal Display (LCD) that shows the temperature and status.

-4.POT 10K OHM(3005P-1-103)
+## 4.POT 10K OHM(3005P-1-103)

-*Load .hex file on the Simulino Uno Proteous
+*Load .hex file on the Simulino Uno during Proteous simulation